satiracode/owasp-junior-appsec/secure_design_en.md

 Also, you can use different Cloud providers so that if one is unavailable, some of the services are still available when deployed in another provider.

 #### Maintain redundancy
 Remember the third principle of the CIA triad - **availability** that we talked about in the first article?
-That's the principle - redundancy helps avoid system failures and malfunctions.
+Availability ensures that all systems and users have access to what they require and redundancy helps avoid system downtime due to failures and malfunctions.
 If one component fails, another component can take over its functions, ensuring system continuity.

 We often apply redundancy when we want to **balance** activity on a server.
 Designing a component of the system to support **horizontal scaling** will simply allow a second such component to be started if one component fails, or is disabled due to failure.

 #### Manage resources adaptively
 We want our system to be flexible, don't we?
 If so, then the environment in which it operates should **adapt** to real-time changes.
 It should react quickly to changes and minimise the effects of disruptions including failures.

-For example, in the case of threat detection, firewall and security rules can change in response to intrusions.
-Or let's not go too far, by taking the example of trivial authorisation - if it is noticed that a user tries to log in from an unknown location, even if the login password is correct, we need to authenticate him additionally (e.g. via email).
+For example, in the case of threat detection, firewall and security rules can change in response to intrusions or anomalous behavior.
+For example, if it is noticed that a user tries to log in from an unknown location, even if the login user name and password is correct, we need to authenticate them additionally (e.g. via email) because their abnormal location prompted our controls to altert us of this behavior.

 #### Determine current reliability
 Do not rely on the stability of components over time, but rather check their current reliability on a regular basis.
 This includes periodic verification, continuous monitoring to detect and remediate potentially malicious behaviour in time.

-It's also good practice to pen-test your system regularly to make sure it's secure over time.
+It's also good practice to conduct penetration tests of your system regularly to make sure they withstand current threats and stay secure over time.
 One of our favourites for pentesting is **OWASP ZAP**.
-We'll learn how to pen-test systems effectively in the **Security in Testing** article.
+We'll learn how to pen test systems effectively in the **Security in Testing** article.

 #### Modify or disrupt the attack surface
 In the case where an attacker uses an attack surface (conventionally attacking one of our services), we can think of ways to make it harder for them to succeed.